-We may collect, store and use the following kinds of personal data:
+We may process the following kinds of data:

 Using Personal Data

-We may use your personal information to:
+We may also use anonymous or personal data to:

 (a) administer the website;

 (b) improve your browsing experience by personalising the website;

 (c) enable your use of the services available on the website;

 (d) send to you downloads purchased via the website;